vidhanb/MC4BOT/README.md

 * Simulation of RPS lag, rather than costly (in terms of time) sleep statements.
 This ideas was used by team M3 during the competition
 * Full PID, after testing to confirm feasibility with treads
 * Decreasing adjustment movements after overcorrections
+* Better error tolerance for the case in which one encoder completely breaks during a run

 ## License